WADI’AH DEPOSIT TAKING INSTRUMENT

 Sources differ over whether Wadiah deposits are simply guaranteed by the bank or must be kept unused with 100% reserve, with another contract called Wadia yadd ad daman allowing rights of utilization for the Islamic bank to invest but guaranteeing the return repayment of the whole or part of current account deposit.

-Sources also differ over whether banks can use Amanah accounts for its operations if it obtains the authority of depositor or not.
+Scholars also differ over whether banks can use Amanah accounts for its operations if it obtains the authority of depositor or not.
 Sources do agree that the trustee of Amanah is not liable for unforeseen mishap.
 Resulting from circumstances beyond its control or if there has not been a breach of duty on the part of the bank.
 All in all these words are used interchangeably to refer to the same actions of Current account deposits.